ThisIsQasim/WebGPIO/README.md

 # WebGPIO
 A simple web UI for controlling the GPIO pins on a Raspberry Pi.
-Just define your pins as p1-p4 in backend.py and execute
+Just define pin numbers(BCM) in outPin array and pin names in pinName array in backend.py and execute

     python backend.py